Spiralized sweet potato swimming in peanut sauce heaven. This makes for a glorious, glorious meal.

 Now, to be fair, I may have seen this delicious-looking recipe over at Iowa Girl Eats and then subconsciously “come up with the idea myself” later on.
-Because I’m sure that happens … I mean, I think I thought of this myself?
-But also quite possibly not.
+Because I’m sure that happens with food bloggers all the time, so I’m linking her recipe here just in case.
+But … I think I thought of this myself?
 (Cooking Light has a great-looking take on something similar too.)

 So here’s what’s happening in this version.